roboconf/roboconf.github.io/en/user-guide-snapshot/target-in-memory.md

 handler = in-memory
 name =
 description =

+# The delay (in ms) to wait between the request to create an agent
+# and the moment it is created.
+This helps to simulate the time
+# necessary to launch a virtual machine.
+# in-memory.delay = 0

+# Execute real recipes?
+False by default.
+#in-memory.execute-real-recipes = false
 ```

 Here is a complete description of the parameters for Amazon Web Services.